Particle Image Velocimetry (PIV), Planar Laser Induced Fluorescence (PLIF)

-Prof. Olsen has worked with founders of these methods and throughout past years, his research group have developed the knowledge and expertise to carry out a broad range of experiments.
+Prof. Olsen has worked with founders of these methods and throughout past years, his research group have developed the knowledge and expertise to carry out a broad range of experiments using methods related to PIV.

 Fluidized bed reactors have application in catalytic reactions for different types of plants in different petroleum and biologic industries.
 We are trying to use simultaneous PIV/PlIF to quantitatively measure flow and temperature fields in such a reactor.
-Our test involves liquid-solid two phase flow.
-Reaching inside the pores of a fluidized bes for extracting data has been impractical yet.
-We will use the technique of matching index of refraction of fluid and particles in order to collect data from inside the pores.
+My experiment involves liquid-solid two phase flow that incorporates the technique of matching index of refraction of fluid and particles.
+This enables us to visually access the inside of the reactor without interrupting its behavior.

 In production of nano particles, certain conditions need to be maintained for a reaction in order to keep the products within the required size.
 This would generally be achieved by a relatively fast mixing of reactants and swift purge of product to prevent agglomeration for the most part.
 Our research group has already done different experiment with a micro MIVM in the past.
 In a pursuit of scaling up the facilities for larger amount of production, we are extending our knowledge by developing a macro MIVM using the same concepts.
 We will investigate fluid flow and reaction using SPIV and Reactive PLIF in this reactor.